edeliver/edeliver/README.md

     mix edeliver build upgrade --with=v1.0 --to=v2.0
     mix edeliver deploy upgrade to production

+    # run ecto migrations manually:
+    mix edeliver migrate production
+    # or automatically during upgrade when upgrade is built with --run-migrations

 The deployed upgrade will be **available immediately, without restarting** your application.
 If the generated [upgrade instructions (relup)](http://www.erlang.org/doc/man/relup.html) for the hot code upgrade are not sufficient, you can modify these files before installing the upgrade by using the `edit relup` command.